Sidi Fredj Halimi: Personality and influence

 He was a rabbi with a boundless devotion to his community.
 He was in good relation with all the Jews of the community without distinction, whatever their religious or political views.
 He succeeded by his influence to preserve the unity of the community, that at a period of profound social and cultural upheavals due to the francization of the Algerian Jews.
 He also worked tirelessly to improve the plight of the poor, and was the president of many associations working in the framework of the community, such as the charity association, the Talmud Torah, etc..
 An event illustrating his great fame is that the position of Chief Rabbi of Tunisia was proposed to him during the Algerian war.
 He refused, saying that a rabbi must be familiar with his community and this since a young age, so by attachment to his own community.
 We can describe his personality in this way: "His erudition and wisdom were matched by his dedication and humility".

 Family

 Sidi Fredj Halimi married Tefakha Bitoun (called by her relatives "Ma Tefakha") and had eight children, seven daughters (Myriam, Turkia, Pauline, Georgette, Blanche, Julie and Suzanne) as well as one son, Abner Shalom.
 His daughter Myriam, divorced only a few years after her wedding, died young, leaving her son Gilbert Mordechai Achour orphan at the age of 9.
 Then his grandparents adopted him and raised him as one of their own children.
-All his children left Algeria in the early sixties following Algeria's independence, settling mostly in the Paris and Marseilles regions.
+All his children left Algeria in the early sixties following Algeria's independence, settling mostly in the Paris and Marseille regions.
 Some if his descendants later emigrated to Israel.